chuanqisun/blog/src/posts/20251115-bridge-builders.md

 We usually talk about bridges as metaphors for connection. _Death Stranding_ literalizes that metaphor and lets players inhabit it, step by step, with aching knees.

-## Architecture as a Time Bridge

-Construction on Gaudí's basilica in Barcelona started in 1882 and continues today.
-Generations of architects, artisans, and construction workers have dedicated their lives to a building they will never see finished.
-The Sagrada Família is not just architecture; it's a bridge stretched across more than a century of time.

-Even at a distance, the project makes two scales visible at once: the human scale of individual labor and the geologic scale of cultural projects that exceed a single lifetime.
-Every stone set by a mason becomes scaffolding for future work.
-Every design decision constrains or enables the artists decades later.

-The Sagrada Família operates on the same logic as _Death Stranding's_ shared world.
-You inherit unfinished work.
-You add something that will mainly benefit people you will never meet.

-Bridges, whether steel or stone or digital, are promises extended into the future.

 ## Singing for Others

 If _Death Stranding_ is about carrying the weight of others, _Journey_ is about lightening it.